 Sophie Wang (aka shuf) is a second generation Chinese American invested in justice, changing how scientists think about science, solving puzzles, and garlic.
-She works at a community nonprofit in Little Tokyo and at the LA County Natural History Museum, where she attempts to reconcile her love of evolutionary biology with her qualms with Western systems of science.
-In her free (radical) time, she stage manages for an Asian American arts space in Little Tokyo called Tuesday Night Cafe and watches an embarrassing number of professional Dota 2 matches.╰(✧∇✧)╯also dungeons and dragons ╰(✧∇✧)╯
+She just completed a master’s in Science, Technology, and Society, and is particularly interested in how science museums and science centers approach increasing equity/diversity/inclusion within and beyond their walls (and what groups of people end up doing the labor to make that happen!).
+In her free (radical) time, she stage manages for an Asian American arts space in Little Tokyo called Tuesday Night Cafe and watches an embarrassing number of professional Dota 2 matches.
+You can find her on Twitter making art and retweeting STS nerds at @wangshuf.

 Works by Sophie Wang